Why Titan in Connecticut

 Connecticut-only, on purpose

 Connecticut isn't a market to us — it's the market.
-Every designer, every tech, every relationship we have lives inside the same state code, the same AHJs, and the same property-manager community.
-When your fire alarm panel goes into trouble at 2 a.m. on a Tuesday, we're on the same side of the New York border.
+Every project, every permit, every AHJ relationship is rooted in Connecticut state code and the same property-manager community.
 When your AHJ has a question about an inspection report, you don't get passed to a regional dispatch center in another time zone.

 Locally owned, locally operated, locally insured.
 CT State License #3274113.

-That depth lives in-house, not at a sub-contracted desk three states away.
-When code consulting comes up on your project, it's a phone call to Joe — not a callback two business days later.
+That depth lives here, not at a sub-contracted desk three states away.
+When code consulting comes up on your project, it's a phone call to Joe.

 The work shows up in our drawings: code-compliant drawings with NFPA 170 symbols, voltage-drop and battery calculations, sequence of operations, and AHJ submittal packages that get reviewed and approved without rework.